Coronavirus (COVID-19): NHS advice

 You can ask for a test for yourself or someone you live with.
 Make sure that the person you are requesting the test for - if they are over the age of 13 - is happy for you to ask for the test on their behalf.

 Tests can be done at home - using a home testing kit which will be sent to you - or by driving to a regional testing site.

-If you have symptoms of Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for 7 days from when your symptoms started.
+If you have Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for 7 days from when your symptoms started.
 This will help protect others in the community while you are infectious.
 You can request a test on the NHS website to find out if you have Coronavirus.
 The test needs to be done within the first few days of developing the symptoms.